robin-raymond/zax.io/enums.md

 ### Enum metadata

-Each enum have compile time available metadata to extract information about the enum to allow for easy associations such as to/from a `String`.
+Each enum have compile-time available metadata to extract information about the enum to allow for easy associations such as to/from a `String`.

 convertToString final : (result : String)(enumType : $EnumType) = {
     // ... lookup metadata and convert value to a string ...